syncfusion-content/flutter-docs/Flutter/range-slider/labels-and-divider.md

 ---

 # Labels in Flutter Range Slider (SfRangeSlider)
-This section explains about how to add the labels and divisors in the range slider.
+This section explains about how to add the labels and dividers in the range slider.

 ## Show labels